-Catchy ebook titles!
-What’s the trick to make them stand out?
-Here’s some creative ways to find a catchy title for your ebook (or blog post) and ensure that it gets the attention that it deserves.
+Is there some trick to make them stand out?
+Some creative ways to find a catchy title for your ebook (or blog post) and ensure that it gets the attention that it deserves?

 Write The Ebook Title First Or Last?